 The Social Support Department of Phare Ponleu Selpak addresses the fundamental and most sensitive needs of the students, and in the immediate period after the pandemic, started providing a revamped Life Skills & Resilience-Building program implemented by Matteo F. and Lay L.

-Resilience is the human capacity to face, overcome, and be strengthened by unforeseen events of life.
-Despite the different cultural frames, it is a universal capacity that allows a person to prevent, minimize or overcome the damaging effects of adversity.
-Building strong resilience skills within the first period of life, permits children, adolescents, and young adults to overpass traumas and deal with the most stressful times that new generations are facing.
+Resilience is the human capacity to face, overcome, and be strengthened by the unforeseen events of life.
+Despite different cultural frames, resilience is a universal capacity that allows a person to prevent, minimize, or overcome the damaging effects of adversity.
+Building strong resilience skills within the first period of life permits children, adolescents, and young adults to overpass traumas and deal with the most stressful times that new generations are facing.

-The main goal is to create a safe space where young people can learn how to accept and normalize errors and bounce back from unexpected setbacks, in the meantime recalibrate the nature of the relationship between teachers and students, making adults facilitators and role models.
+The main goal of these life skills workshops is to create a safe space where young people can learn how to accept and normalize errors and then bounce back from unexpected setbacks.
+In the meantime, these social support workshops recalibrate the nature of the relationship between teachers and students, making adults facilitators and role models.

-During the months of April and May, 10 training sessions have been provided to students between 15 and 26 year old and to the kindergarten teachers through different entertaining activities considering the difference in the age range.
-More trainings are planned for the rest of the year, while the life skills curriculum will become an integral part of the arts programming as part of our move towards more holistic education.
+During the months of April and May, Phare Ponleu Selpak provided 10 training sessions to students between 15 and 26 years old.
+Sessions were also held for the kindergarten teachers including different entertaining activities to communicate the information in an age-appropriate way.
+More social support trainings are planned for the rest of the year, while the life skills curriculum will become an integral part of the arts programming as part of Phare Ponleu Selpak’s move towards more holistic arts education.

 Help more students in Battambang develop the resilience and life skills they need to succeed in today’s world: Make a financial contribution to Phare Ponleu Selpak and empower youth to face tomorrow’s challenges.